SourceDoctor/examsresult/Readme.md

 * calculate each Timeperiod seperate and show result, for each schoolyear final result calculate timeperiod results with their weights together

-* CSV Export of School Class List
+* CSV/Text Export of School Class List
-* CSV Export of Student Results
+* CSV/Text Export of Student Results
-* CSV Export of Exams Results
+* CSV/Text Export of Exams Results
-* CSV Export of Timeperiod/Schoolyear Results
+* CSV/Text Export of Timeperiod/Schoolyear Results

 * "what if Simulation" (what happens if Student has in next Test(s) this result(s)?)